How it works

 API integration

 Point your first agent at the Xybern endpoint.
-First enforced action in under an hour.
+First authorised action in under an hour.

 Week 1